lepperm/Learning-Log/_includes/data-key.md

   - An array of URLs as strings for supporting or notable external links that support the post content
 - **timespent**: 120
   - The time, in minutes, attributed to skill development being captured with this post
-- **sleep**: 395
-  - The time, in minutes, representing the amount of sleep from the previous night
-- **workout**: 30
-  - The time, in minutes, devoted to physical exercise being captured with this post

 ### Learning Items